I Paid $34,000 Because I Didn't Check Inside the Walls

 Then comes containment.
 They seal off the affected rooms with heavy plastic sheeting and set up negative air pressure so spores cannot drift into clean areas of the house.
 This part surprised me.
 They essentially built airlocks in my hallway.
 Industrial HEPA scrubbers ran continuously, filtering the air down to 0.3 microns.
 You can hear them from across the house.

 The removal itself is methodical.
 They cut out drywall 2 feet beyond the visible mold boundary because the root system (hyphae) extends further than what you can see.
 In my case, they removed drywall, insulation, and sections of baseboard in three rooms.
 Everything went into sealed bags and out through a dedicated exit path, never through clean areas of the house.
-After removal, they applied EPA-registered antimicrobial treatment to the exposed framing and allowed it to dry completely.
+After removal, they applied EPA-registered antimicrobial treatment to the exposed framing, ran industrial dehumidification equipment for structural drying, and confirmed moisture readings were within target range before any reconstruction began.

 Clearance testing is the step most people do not know about.
 A third-party inspector (not the remediation company) takes air and surface samples to verify spore counts have returned to normal.
 My first clearance test failed.
 They had missed a section behind the HVAC return vent where condensation had been feeding a separate colony.
 The crew came back, contained that section, removed the additional mold, and we passed on the second round.
 That extra failure added two days and roughly $2,800 to the project.
 I went deep into the full protocol in the complete remediation guide.